 The road has been long and at times the journey difficult in the quest for Caribbean unity.
-But let that not obscure the stark reality that in the course we have established the Caribbean Community as the longest surviving integration movement throughout the developing world and the one which, with the exception of the European Union, has achieved the deepest forms of internal cohesion.
+Let that not obscure the stark reality that, in the course, we have established the Caribbean Community as the longest surviving integration movement throughout the developing world.
+With the exception of the European Union, it has also achieved the deepest forms of internal cohesion.